zsiciarz/django-envelope/docs/development.rst

 .. note::
    It is recommended to work in a virtualenv_.

-All dependencies required for running tests and building documentation are specified in the file ``requirements.txt``.
+All dependencies required for running tests are specified in the file ``test_requirements.txt``.

 To get the tests up and running, follow these commands::